Location: Northeastern British Columbia, about 37 kilometers from

 13. Fifty minutes into the hike, we arrived to a

-three-road split.
+three-way split.
 Turn left.

 Butler Ridge Trail BC Canada

-14. Butler Ridge trail is quite overgrown in some
+14. Butler Ridge Trail is quite overgrown in some

 Overgrown Butler Ridge Trail